Josh Naylor Player Props: Guardians vs. Yankees

 Josh Naylor At The Plate

-- Naylor is hitting .212 with two doubles, three home runs and nine walks.
+- Naylor is batting .213 with two doubles, three home runs and nine walks.

-- In 11 games this year (44.0%), Naylor has picked up an RBI, and in three of those games (12.0%) he had two or more.
+- Naylor has driven in a run in 12 games this year (46.2%), including four games with more than one RBI (15.4%).
 He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once four times this year (16.0%), including one multi-run game.
+- In four of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.